cawleyflower/testDocs/content/version/cumulus-linux-312/Monitoring_and_Troubleshooting/Monitoring_Best_Practices.md

 | Use          | Alert: 90% Crit: 95%  |
 | Process Load | Alarm: 95% Crit: 125% |

-Click here to see differences between Cumulus Linux 2.5 ESR and 3.0 and later...
+<summary>Click here to see differences between Cumulus Linux 2.5 ESR and
+3.0 and later... </summary>

 <table>
 <colgroup>